The Bankrate promise

 |Credit score impact||Short term negative impact|

-National Debt Relief is best for dealing with creditors
+National Debt Relief is best for debt settlement

 National Debt Relief is best for individuals who have been through a financial crisis and are looking to manage and pay off their debt without paying high-interest fees, taking out debt consolidation loans or declaring bankruptcy.
 It is difficult to navigate settling debts as an individual, making National Debt Relief a great option for those looking for a service to negotiate on their behalf.

 While the level of debt reduction varies from case to case, National Debt Relief has a proven track record of negotiating with creditors to significantly reduce customer debt.
 It is, however, important to note that there is no guarantee that creditors will be willing to work with debt relief companies.